News

 Earn 5% on your savings with HSBC

-The rate applies on savings between £25 and £250 per month, with a lump sum being paid at the end of the term.
+The HSBC 12-month fixed rate Regular Saver account pays 5% AER and applies on savings between £25 and £250 per month, with a lump sum being paid at the end of the term.

 Earn 5% on your savings with Chase

-Chase by JPMorgan attracted a million customers in its first year of launch.
+Chase by JPMorgan attracted 1.6 million customers in the first 20 months since launch in September 2021.
 It offers 5% on round-ups – but there’s no option to add other money to the account too, as there is with NatWest and RBS.

 With the Chase current account, you can choose to round-up your debit card spending to the nearest £1, where Chase will autosave the difference for you and apply 5% interest.

-For example, say you made a debit card purchase for £10.60; Chase will round it up to £11 and put the 40p in your round-up account so you earn 5% on this 40p.
+For example, say you made a debit card purchase for £10.60; Chase will round up the spend to £11, with the 40p added to your round-up account so you earn 5% on this 40p.

 Chase will calculate your interest daily and pay it monthly.
 You can access and spend the money whenever you like – but if you leave it in the round-up account it will continue to earn 5% interest.